 The research, which was published in the journal Sex Roles, comprised three separate studies involving 355 people (254 women and 101 men) from the U.S. and the U.K. In the first two studies, researchers asked volunteers to describe men whose wives retained their own last names.
 Dr. Robnett and her colleagues found that commonly used terms included “expressive,” “less instrumental in the marriage,” and “holds less power in the relationship.”

 Results from the third study analyzed the perceptions of the people doing the describing, and revealed that the more traditional they were in their views of gender roles, the more likely they were to see the men as effeminate—often characterizing him as “disempowered.”
+If you’re looking for a gift for your spouse, try these perfect presents.

 The findings “help explain the longevity of the marital surname tradition,” Dr. Robnett wrote.
 She told EurekAlert that the results indicate aspects of heterosexual relationships preserve “power structures favoring men.
 The marital surname tradition is more than just a tradition.
 It reflects subtle gender-role norms and ideologies that often remain unquestioned despite privileging men.”